Mstaaravin/crontab_zfs-autobackup/README.md

 # ZFS Bash Backup Script

-Automated bash script utilizing zfs-autobackup tool for snapshot management and replication.
+Automated bash script for crontab execution that utilizes zfs-autobackup for snapshot management and replication.
+The script handles logging, snapshot verification, and multiple pool backups.

+⚠️ This script is designed for crontab execution only.
+For detailed zfs-autobackup usage and documentation, please refer to the official repository: https://github.com/psy0rz/zfs_autobackup

 ## Features
 - Automated ZFS pool backup with snapshot management